evil-pand4/paranoia/README.md

-# Guardian Watcher – Advanced Security & Anti-Forensics
+# Guardian Watcher – Advanced Security & Anti-Forensics -- WIP -- STILL IN DEVELOPMENT FOR NOW

 Guardian Watcher is a Python-based security toolkit that passively monitors your Linux system for suspicious or unauthorized activity.
 If triggered, it performs a **configurable meltdown** response (e.g., power off, reboot, logout, or lock the screen).